Finding the best video editing laptops for cutting clips and making movies on-the-go takes more than just picking up any

 Given the above requirements and information, we selected laptops with 16GB of RAM or more -32GB preferred- with 1TB or more of fast internal SSD storage and the latest-generation CPUs from AMD, Intel and Apple.
 We had to make an exception in the rugged category as an Intel i7 is the fastest at the time of writing.

 As a result, a laptop chosen from this list will be as suitable for the task at hand a year down the line as it is today.
 Offerings from Apple, Dell, Lenovo, HP, and Razer all provide suitable options for video editing, including a versatile 2-in-1 laptop and a rugged laptop for working outdoors.

-It is no surprise that some entries are mobile workstations and business laptops while others are marketed as gaming laptops: modern games are resource-intensive in terms of CPU, RAM and GPU, so gaming laptops are exceptionally well suited for pro video editing.
+It is no surprise that some entries are mobile workstations and business laptops while others are marketed as the best gaming laptops: modern games are resource-intensive in terms of CPU, RAM and GPU, so gaming laptops are exceptionally well suited for pro video editing.
 Unless otherwise noted all systems feature a SD card reader slot.